andersonbcdefg/gptemail/README.md

 * Plan to add support for Cohere models (their "Trial" API keys support enough requests for 1 user, so you could probably use this for free, instead of pennies per request).
 This is conditional on Cohere models writing good emails, I haven't tried yet.
 * Will make this an actual extension you can install from the Firefox / Chrome marketplaces, so you don't have to add it as a temporary add-on.

+## Attributions
+GPTemail uses an icon from Twitter's emoji set, which is licensed under [Creative Commons (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).